dialex/start-testing/docs/toolbox/test-strategy.md

 >
 > - What is meaningful to test?
 > - What questions should our testing answer?
 > - How should those answers be reported?
-With who?
+To who?
 > - (extra)
 >   - What do we need to learn more about?
 >   - Where can we get information about X?